Little-Known & Unusual Careers in Medical and Health | EduMed.org

 Medical Waste Technician

-Most employers require individuals to possess a high school diploma or GED.
-They typically participate in at least 40 hours of on-the-job training before beginning work.
+How to Get Started: Most employers require individuals to possess a high school diploma or GED.
+While there are not generally formal classes for medical waste disposal, professionals typically participate in at least 40 hours of on-the-job training before beginning work.
 They must also stay up to date on new rules and regulations around waste disposal.

 Medical Examiner Tech